Nyuwb/wsl-switch/README.md

 ## Installation

-Clone this repository, then you have to edit the content of the `config.yaml` file.
+Clone this repository, then you have to edit the content of the `config.yaml` file to adapt to your configuration.

-By default for the `instances`, we're using the name of two Ubuntu instances but the `key` can be the word you wants.
+By default for the `instances`, we're using the same value as the hostname, but the `key` can be the word you wants.

-The `hostname` should be the name of the distribution name on WSL.
+The `hostname` parameter should be the name of the distribution name on WSL.

 Then, you'll need to execute the `installer.ps1` file to generate all the aliases and to make the configuration working.
-After that, you'll need to include your `$Profile` file as he's now storing all aliases and functions for this application.
+After that, you'll need to include your `$Profile` file as he will store all aliases and functions for this application.

 ```
 path_to\wsl-switch\config\installer.ps1